johnbillion/php-docs-standards/README.md

  * The `@param` description for required parameters should not state that it is optional.
  * The `@param` description for each parameter should state its default value, where appropriate.

-Class-level docblocks are not yet tested.
+Class-level docblocks are not tested.

 ## Installation

+Requirements:

+ * PHP 7 or 8
+ * PHPUnit 7 or higher

 Add the package to your project's dev dependencies using Composer: